Empirical mathematics in Australian Indigenous Smoke Telegraphy: Appendix

 p.
 181: From the Porcupine Ridge look-out a long finger of black smoke was shooting up into the clear blue sky.
 As they watched, the smoke column changed to white.
 After an interval, it changed to blue.
-The Red Chief and his warriors watched silently as the column faded.
-It was duplicated swiftly from the distant ramparts of Carrowreer.
+It was duplicated swiftly from distant Carrowreer.
 Then a big ball of black smoke shot up, followed by a small ball.
-Then, at intervals, arose smoke curls.
-Some black, some blue, some white.
-There was an interval, then the black column shot straight up again.
-The signal was being repeated. ``Kuribri'', said the Red Chief, ``tell me what that smoke talks to you.'' `` 'Enemies on Namoi crossing.
+Then, at intervals, arose black, blue, and white smoke curls.
+There was an interval, then the black column shot up again.
+The signal was being repeated. ``Kuribri'', said the Red Chief, ``tell me what that smoke talks to you.'' ``{\sc Enemies on Namoi crossing.
 Come quickly.
 Secret camp.
-Burradella.' '' answered Kuribri.
-The red Chief waited until the signal was being repeated then said, ``Tell me what the smoke talks to you, Yuluma.''
-And Yuluma read slowly practically the same message. ``And it talks so to me too'', said the Red Chief. ``I shall stay here long enough to signal Boobuk and his men.''
-And he kicked one of the fires into a blaze and hurried to pull armfuls of grass and reeds, both dry and green, for the different smokes they would give out.
-He ran to dip some into the Mooki so that it would give off denser smoke.
-Soon his smoke signals were rising swiftly up.
+Burradella.}'' answered Kuribri.
+The Red Chief waited until the signal was being repeated then said, ``Tell me what the smoke talks to you, Yuluma.''
+And Yuluma read slowly the same message. ``And it talks so to me too'', said the Red Chief. ``I shall stay here long enough to signal Boobuk and his men.''
+And he kicked one of the fires into a blaze and hurried to pull armfuls of grass and reeds, dry and green, for the different smokes they would give out.
+Soon his smoke signals were rising up.

 \item \cite{Kral:2020}

 p.
 32: Generally, on leaving and entering waterholes during \textit{yalatja} [short hunting trips], families would light small fires [for signal smokes].
 By lighting a fire they were sending a message: 'Yes, come, water or game is in abundance here' or 'Yes, I am at the Warakurna soak and your sister is here with my aunty and uncle'.